SvetlanaMinakova/high_throughput_cnns/README.md

 1) Generation of an SDF (task graph) from an input CNN (dnn_to_sdf_task_graph.py)
 2) Generation of a per-layer execution time (latency) evaluation template (sdf_latency_eval_template.py)
 3) Filling the generated per-layer execution time (latency) template with real latency estimations (this step is performed manually!)
-4) Generation of efficient mapping of the input CNN onto target edge platform architecture (map_and_partition.py)
+4) Generation of efficient mapping of the input CNN onto target edge platform architecture (generate_mapping.py)
 5) Generation of final (CSDF) application model (generate_final_app_model.py)
 6) Generation of executable code from the input DNN and the final application model (see generate_code*.py)

-Below, more detailed explanation for every step (script) is given.
+Below, we give more detailed explanation for every step (script).
+In case you are wondering, *why do you use so many steps and intermediate files for every step?*, the answer is: to provide modularity, reusability, and  control over each separate step.
+For example, if a conversion from an ONNX (CNN) model into a task graph (SDF) goes wrong for a particular CNN model, you can always create CNN task graph manually.
+Analogously, if you'd like to map a CNN onto several platforms, with our modular structure, you will not have to repeat Step 1 many times.

 ### Step 1: Generation of an SDF (task graph) from an input CNN (dnn_to_sdf_task_graph.py)

 This script generates a static dataflow (task graph) from the input CNN model.
 The task graph shows the tasks, performed to execute CNN inference as well as connections between these tasks.
 One task corresponds to one or more layers of the input CNN.
+One task is always mapped on one processor of a target edge platform.

 Example use